jp-quant/jp-quant.github.io/_posts/2020-06-03-qf_volatility_p2.md

 ### 1a.
 Analytical Solutions
 >**Personal Commentary**: It is important to understand the mathematics behind methods of solving optimization problems, especially aiding in knowing the context of the problem and how solutions exist within a certain boundary, the convexity or linearity, as well as grasping the analytical abstraction drawn to describe any system.
 There might exist patterns within our analytical steps, to which could allow us to find out some invariances that are even more powerful than solving for such solution.

-Going back to my earlier remark above on solving optimization problems, we can simply construct this problem with constraints utilizing the [Lagrangian method](https://scholar.harvard.edu/files/david-morin/files/cmchap6.pdf "Lagrangian method").
+Going back to my earlier remark above on solving optimization problems, we can simply construct this problem with constraints utilizing the [Lagrangian method](https://scholar.harvard.edu/files/david-morin/files/cmchap6.pdf "Lagrangian method") ($$\nabla$$).
 My personal exposure to such mathematical technique stemmed from my Physics background, specifically on the topic of [Lagrangian Mechanics](https://en.wikipedia.org/wiki/Lagrangian_mechanics); such modeling technique can be applied to any other system optimization problems in other fields, which in this case being finance.
 >**IMPORTANT**: The subsequent analytical steps has to follow the fact that the Covariance Matrix <img src="https://latex.codecogs.com/gif.latex?\dpi{150}&space;\boldsymbol{C_{\sigma}}" title="\boldsymbol{C_{\sigma}}" /> has to be **invertible**, meaning it has to be positive definite, or that all our **real eigen values decomposed has to be all positive (>0)**